 Chris Carlin was named an assistant coach for Barry's men's and women's golf teams in January 2013.
 He assists in player development, on-course instruction and administrative duties.

-In 2013, Carlin helped coach the Buccaneers men's team to a national championship in a season the Buccaneers were ranked No. 1 or 2 throughout the season.
+In 2013-14, Carlin helped coach the Buccaneers men's team to a second consecutive NCAA Division II Championship.
+In 2012-13, he helped coach the Bucs men's team to a national championship in a season the Buccaneers were ranked No. 1 or 2 throughout the season.

-Carlin is one of the better men's golfers in Barry history.
-He holds the highest national rating for an individual season when he was ranked ninth in 2009-10.
+Carlin was one of the better men's golfers in Barry history.
+He was ranked ninth in the country in 2009-10.
 That season he had a 72.09 scoring average, which ranked second in school history.
-Carlin won two tournaments that year, and had 18 par-or-better rounds as the Buccaneers won a school-record four tournaments that season.
+Carlin won two tournaments that year, and had 18 par-or-better rounds as the Buccaneers won, at the time, a school-record four tournaments that season.

 In the second round of the 2011 Buccaneer Invitational, Carlin shot a 66, which is one stroke off the school record for lowest round.
 He matched that 66 in the first round of the 2010 Queens Invitational.
 Carlin shot a 133 (11-under) for the second lowest 36-hole event total in school history when he won the State Farm Laker Collegiate in 2009.

-Carlin's 73.62 career scoring average ranks fourth in Buccaneer history.
+Carlin had a 73.62 career scoring average.
 He won three tournaments, and ranks second in school history with 49 par-or-better rounds.